Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 2

-**Goal:** The password for the next level is stored in a file called spaces in this filename located in the home directory
+**Goal:** The password for the next level is stored in a file called `spaces in this filename` located in the home directory

-I found out 2 ways of solving this question.
-First, you can simple direct linux to print all the files.
-Second, escape the space character using backslash.
-Thus we have out password for level 3.
+I discovered two methods to solve this challenge.
+First, by directing Linux to display the contents of all files using a wildcard.
+Second, by escaping the spaces in the filename with backslashes.
+Using either approach, I obtained the password for level 3:

 ```bash
 cat ./*